pleasantone/adif_merge/README.rst

 calculated by ARRL and manually entered by QRZ.

 For a complete look at the decision making process, read the code.
-It's commented, including caveats and is designed to be easily modifyable.
+It's commented, including caveats and is designed to be easily modifiable.

 Use the '-p <filename>.json' option to generate problem QSO output in JSON format to see where there were conflicts and how we resolved them.